 Juntos Board Members

-Fran Cortes – Is the youth organizer of GALAEI, a Latino LGBTQ rights organization in Philadelphia.
-He was born in Mexico, immigrated as a child and was raised right outside of Philadelphia in Kennett Square, where his parents are agricultural workers.
-He graduated from Temple University and joined the board on January of 2016.
+Francisco is the Youth Program Manager at GALAEI, a Latino LGBTQ rights organization in Philadelphia.
+He was born in Mexico and immigrated to the U.S. as a child.
+Francisco was raised right outside of Philadelphia in Kennet Square where his parents work and live as agricultural workers.
+Having graduated from Temple University with a B.A. in psychology, Francisco’s work centers on identifying and advocating for the needs of marginalized LGBTQ identified individuals and the empowerment of queer, trans, Latinx and Black youth.
+Francisco also serves on the Mayor’s Office of LGBT Affairs Commission.
+Francisco joined the board in January of 2016.

-Juan Carlos Romero – Is on the Fundraising Committee of the Board, and owner of Los Taquitos de Puebla, a well-known local restaurant.
+Juan Carlos is the owner of Philly Tacos, a well-known local restaurant.
 He is originally from Puebla, Mexico and has been working on business and community development for most of his time here in the US.
 He joined the Board in 2012.